Air Source Heat Pump Cost UK (2026 Guide)

 • Have space for an outdoor unit

-• Plan to stay in your home long-term
+• Plan to stay in the home long enough to benefit from the investment

-• Live in a poorly insulated property without upgrades
+• Live in a poorly insulated home and do not want to make any upgrades

-• Expect instant high heat like a traditional boiler
+• Expect instant high-temperature heating like a traditional boiler

 • Have limited outdoor space

 Many homes that seem unsuitable at first can still work well with the right setup.
-If you’re unsure, it’s worth comparing installation options alongside running costs and available grants.
+If you are unsure, compare installation costs alongside running costs, grant support and whether you may need new radiators for a heat pump.

 What Is Included in the Price?